connexcs/docs/docs/customer/routing.md

 ## ASR Plus Details
-**ASR Plus** is a proprietary technology developed by ConnexCS to filter known failed non-existent / working numbers between the customer and the carrier for termination.
-This is particularly useful with larger call volumes.
+ASR (Answer Seizure Ratio) is the amount of connected calls divided by the total calls (represented as a %). **ASR Plus** is a proprietary ConnexCS technology which filters known failed non-existent / working numbers between the customer and the terminating, or destination, carrier.
+This is especially useful with larger call volumes.
 Unless it's turned off or customized otherwise, ASR+ is active for 90% of calls, which grants the opportunity for the database to be replenished.

 | Value         | Description                |
 | ------------- |----------------------------|